platformsh/platformsh-docs/reference/ssi.md

 ```

 It allows you to include in your HTML response directives that will make the
-server "fill-in" parts of the HTML respecting the caching the you setup.
+server "fill-in" parts of the HTML respecting the caching you setup.

 For example you could in a dynamic non-cached page include a block that would
 have been cached for example in the /index.php page we would have: